ctrlallorg/CTRLall/src/word/font-options.md

         <ul>
             <li><u>Default</u>: Uses the font’s built-in number form.</li>
             <li><u>Lining</u>: All numbers are the same height and align with uppercase letters.
 They also vertically align suiting tables, charts, and financial documents.</li>
-            <li><u>Old-style</u>: Numbers vaery in height and alignment, similar to lowercase letters.
-Some digits descend below the baseline whih is better for paragraph body text.</li>
+            <li><u>Old-style</u>: Numbers vary in height and alignment, similar to lowercase letters.
+Some digits descend below the baseline which is better for paragraph body text.</li>
         </ul>
         </td>
       </tr>
       <tr class="tooltip-row" data-gif="{{ '/assets/images/word/Font options/Stylistic Sets examples.png' | url }}">
         <td>Stylistic Sets</td>
         <td><p>Stylistic Sets offer alternate versions of characters, however most default fonts in Word offer little to no visible change with stylistic sets so these sets are not much worth bothering with.
-The tooltip is showing one example you can try: set 01 for the font EB Garamond.<p>
+The tooltip is showing one example you can try: set '1' for the font EB Garamond.<p>
         <p>Fonts that offer more Stylistic Sets but won't be preinstalled are Adobe fonts like Bickham Script Pro and Minion Pro or Google fonts like Source Serif Pro and Crimson Text.
 The bottom line is that stylisitc sets are really more for design-focused apps like Adobe Illustrator which allow you more control over them.</p></td>
       </tr>
       <tr class="tooltip-row" data-gif="{{ '/assets/images/word/Font options/Contextual Alternatives examples.png' | url }}">
         <td>Contextual Alternatives</td>
-        <td>Check box to switch on autoamatic adjustment of characters based on surrounding letters, particularly in cursive,calligraphic or decorative fonts.
+        <td>Check box to switch on automatic adjustment of characters based on surrounding letters, particularly in cursive, calligraphic or decorative fonts.
 They’re designed to look more natural and fluid.
 E.g. the letter '<strong>g</strong>' might switch to a different tail depending on whether it’s followed by a '<strong>y</strong>' or a space.
       </td>
       </tr>
     </tbody>